naiipe/springboot-api-mysql/README.md

 API Documentation:
 https://documenter.getpostman.com/view/2500522/SVtN5CFk?version=latest

-In order to run this application you will need to generate a mock information based on you local mysql.
+In order to run this application you will need to generate a mock information based on your local mysql.

 # Build Spring Boot Project with Maven